RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Copywriting 1o1

-But your words must do targeting, too.
+Having an exhaustive keywords list and precise targeting settings is not enough, your words must do the targeting too.
 You don’t want people to click on your ad and not buy your product.
-Those are money wasted.
-A good ad doesn’t let people click “by mistake”.
+Ultimately this is money wasted.
+A good ad will not allow people to click your ad “by mistake”.

-6 Steps to Write Good AdWords Ads with no Skill
+6 Steps to Writing Good Google Ads Ads

 2. Include phrases that relate to your keywords.